cpdata/meshmind/FINDINGS.md

 ## General Observations
 - Core modules are now wired through the `MeshMind` client, including CRUD, triplet storage, and retrieval helpers.
 Graph-backed wrappers fetch namespace/entity-label filtered candidates from the configured driver automatically; remaining integration work focuses on server-side query optimisation and heuristic evaluation loops.
 - Optional dependencies are largely guarded behind lazy imports or factory functions, improving portability.
-Environments still need to install tooling referenced by the Makefile and CI (ruff, pyright, typeguard, toml-sort, yamllint). `DUMMIES.md` now tracks remaining shims (FastAPI/gRPC/Celery) and documents retired items such as the former Pydantic fallback.
+Environments still need to install tooling referenced by the Makefile and CI (ruff, pyright, typeguard, toml-sort, yamllint). `DUMMIES.md` now tracks remaining shims (gRPC stub, offline fakes) and documents retired items such as the former Pydantic fallback.
 - LLM usage is now centralized in `meshmind.llm_client` with per-operation defaults cascading from `LLM_*` environment variables and CLI overrides, reducing the risk of divergent configurations across pipelines and retrieval.
 REST/gRPC payloads now provide matching override dictionaries so services can experiment per request.
 - Timestamp helpers default to timezone-aware UTC, eliminating naive datetime outputs that previously leaked into maintenance pipelines and compatibility shims.
 - The gRPC interface is now defined by `meshmind/protos/memory_service.proto`; generated Python modules back the `GrpcServiceStub`